dwhiffing/fury/content/nato/de/air/body.md

 **German Air Force**

-The modern Luftwaffe, although named the same as its forbearers of World War Two does not draw any continuity earlier than 1956.
+The modern Luftwaffe, while named the same as its forbearers of World War Two does not draw any continuity earlier than 1956.
 Although struggling after unification and some internal strife, the Germans retain over 500 front line combat aircraft.
 Some like the modernized F-4